 Row ID Field Indicator metadata 1 Indicator code PSO 1 2 Indicator name The number of participating (in project activities) organizations and companies 3 Measurement unit Organizations (incl companies) 4 Type of indicator Programme Specific Output 5 Baseline 0 6 Milestone 2024 (as 31.12.24) 5 7 Target 2029 (as 31.12.29) 50-100 (5-10 projects with each including the active participation of in average 10 organizations) 8 Priority P 2 Improved Central Baltic environment and resource use 9 Programme Objective PO 5 Decreased CO2 emissions in Central Baltic region by improvements of intermodal mobility 10 Definition and concepts Participation from project activities which follow to the information event (or other events activities where active participation does not take place) and in which the organizations/companies' representatives take active part.
 Not recipients of just information (newsletters, emails) and other passive type of activities are counted.
 1 Organization/company may participate in several project activities - we count 1 There can be more than 1 representative from 1 organization/company - we count 1 11 Data collection Managing Authority monitoring system.
 Separate requests by Joint Secretariat.
 12 Time measurement 1 year (12 months).
 13 Aggregation issues Will be aggregated on project level over the project duration and aggregated on programme level to include the achievements of all the projects contributions.
 14 Reporting Annually as full year achievement and after the project ends in final report.
-15 References 16 Correspondin g corporate indicator 17 Notes 18 1 Examples: The current CB programme SO 3.1 projects which achieved CO2 emissions reductions.
+15 • References 16 Correspondin g corporate indicator 17 Notes 18 1 Examples: The current CB programme SO 3.1 projects which achieved CO2 emissions reductions.

-Row ID 1 Indicator code PSR 6, 7, 8 2 Indicator name PSR 6: Number of people with increased competitiveness on labor market PSR 7: Number of organisations with applied anti-discriminatory policies PSR 8: Number of people with increased entrepreneurship 3 Measurement unit PSR 6, PSR 8: People PSR 7: Organisations (incl. companies) 4 Type of indicator Programme Specific Result 5 Baseline 0 6 Milestone 2024 (as 31.12.24) 1) 50 2) 5 3) 50 7 Target 2029 (as 31.12.29) 1) 200 (8 projects each in average achieving 20-25) 2) 5 3) 50 8 Priority P 4 More accessible and inclusive Central Baltic labor market 9 Programme Objective PO 6 Central Baltic Joint efforts to strengthen and improve employment opportunities on labor market 10 Definition and concepts There are 3 distinct focuses within this Programme Objective and therefore 3 11 Data collection Managing Authority monitoring system.
+Row ID Field Indicator metadata 1 Indicator code PSR 6, 7, 8 2 Indicator name PSR 6: Number of people with increased competitiveness on labor market PSR 7: Number of organisations with applied anti-discriminatory policies PSR 8: Number of people with increased entrepreneurship 3 Measurement unit PSR 6, PSR 8: People PSR 7: Organisations (incl. companies) 4 Type of indicator Programme Specific Result 5 Baseline 0 6 Milestone 2024 (as 31.12.24) 1) 50 2) 5 3) 50 7 Target 2029 (as 31.12.29) 1) 200 (8 projects each in average achieving 20-25) 2) 5 3) 50 8 Priority P 4 More accessible and inclusive Central Baltic labor market 9 Programme Objective PO 6 Central Baltic Joint efforts to strengthen and improve employment opportunities on labor market 10 Definition and concepts There are 3 distinct focuses within this Programme Objective and therefore 3 programme specific result indicators are needed.
+The target values and achievements of the 3 result indicators are aggregated separately.
+PSR 6 and PSR 8 can be aggregated together.
+Less competitive groups within society: including young people under 25, people in pre-retirement, retired people, refugees, and people with special needs.
+People with increased competitiveness: work contract achieved; work affiliation achieved; new qualification gained, certificate proving the completion of study programme; actively job-searching.
+Companies with anti-discriminatory policy applied: policy prepared, approved and applied.
+People with increased entrepreneurship: successful completion of complex entrepreneurship programme.
+11 Data collection Managing Authority monitoring system.
 Separate requests by Joint Secretariat.
 12 Time measurement 1 year (12 months) 13 Aggregation issues For all 3 components of the indicator the aggregation is applied separately.
 Aggregated as 3 separate numeric values on programme level.
-14 15 References 16 Correspondin g corporate indicator Not applicable
+14 Reporting Annually from 2nd full year of implementation and after the project ends in final report.
+15 References 16 Correspondin g corporate indicator Not applicable